 How long does it take to get a refund of earnest money?

 Path & Post’s policy on refunds of earnest money requires the money has been in the brokerage trust account for 10 days after being deposited, to ensure no fraud or issues with the deposit.
-Then the accounting department will initiate a check to be mailed that will take up to 7 business days, and arrive in a plain white envelope.
+Disbursement of earnest money will be no earlier than 10 days after deposit to ensure the deposit has cleared the Path & Post Trust Account.

 If a buyer is planning to find another property, it is best to have Path & Post retain the buyer’s earnest money in the brokerage trust account to apply to the next purchase.